bemporad/jax-sysid/README.md

 where `lb` and `ub` are lists of arrays with the same structure as `model.params`, while `xmin` and `xmax` are arrays of the same dimension `model.nx` of the state vector.
 By default, each value is set equal to `None`, i.e., the corresponding constraint is not enforced.
 See `example_linear_positive.py` for examples of how to use nonnegative constraints to fit a positive linear system.

 <a name="static"></a>
-### Static models and nonlinear regression / classification
+### Static models and nonlinear regression/classification
 The same optimization algorithms used to train dynamical models can be used to train static models, i.e., to solve the nonlinear regression problem:

 $$  \min_{z}r(z)+\frac{1}{N}\sum_{k=0}^{N-1} \|y_{k}-f(u_k,\theta)\|_2^2$$